 Homes England have submitted a speculative plan to Horsham and District Council in the absence of an approved local plan, to build 3,000 new homes on Ifield Golf Course.

-Homes England have been unable to demonstrate that Ifield Golf Course is surplus to requirements in accordance with NPPF paragraph 104.
+Homes England have been unable to demonstrate that Ifield Golf Course is surplus to requirements in accordance with NPPF paragraph 104 and they have failed to offer adequate mitigation in supplying equal or better-quality alternative facilities.